jcolag/silver-bat-01-seeking-refuge/text/08-guests.md

 Alexia rushes in and begins fighting with the remaining guard.
 She moves quickly and efficiently, as befits a magician, I guess.

-I stumble away from the wall, thinking I'm going to help, but one of the guards I thought I knocked out has gotten back up in my haze, slipping behind me and pulling me into a choke-hold.
+I stumble away from the wall, thinking that I'm going to help, but one of the guards I thought I knocked out has gotten back up in my haze, slipping behind me and pulling me into a choke-hold.
 I try to throw myself down, hoping I can take the guard down with me, but he's prepared for it.
 I try to fight back, and even think I get a couple of good shots in, but can feel myself losing consciousness.

 Just as I think I'm on the verge of blacking out, though, I hear a thumping sound behind me and a groan.
 When my eyes clear, and if I'm being honest, probably after I wake back up, Bill is patching up my leg.
 "I don't think this is too bad.
 Lost some blood, but you're probably more taken off guard than in trouble, unless you lost a bunch more somewhere else.
 Good chance of infection, though, if we don't get that treated as soon as we get back."

 "Thanks."
 I never noticed his drawl, before.
 He must be shaken, too, if it's coming out.

 "Thank us after we're back home.
-Between now and then, we still need to pull this off and we should also clean up this blood, or at least degrade the DNA so your identity doesn't suddenly end up in the tabloids.
+Between now and then, we still need to pull this off.
+And we should also clean up this blood, or at least destroy the DNA so that your identity doesn't suddenly end up in the tabloids.
 Oh, and eat this."
 He hands me some sort of health bar that I'd probably never touch under normal circumstances.
 "It should help with electrolytes and blood sugar.
 And you'll need water, too."

 I nibble, unsure how my stomach will react.
 "Fair point.
 Let's get back to work."
 I get back up on my feet.
 I'm wavering and my leg hurts, but I'm not collapsing or screaming.
 That's something.